-MEC-LEPH Award to continue at LEPH2021 in Philadelphia
+MEC-LEPH Award to continue at ALEPH2026 in Sydney

 In 2016, Dr Melissa Jardine, former local student and school captain (1996), initiated the MEC-LEPH Award to provide a cultural and educational experience for Year 11 students at the Maryborough Education Centre.